Phenarax-ui/AxiomOS-Justicar/README.md

 # AxiomOS-Justicar

-there is to be no use of this without my explicit permission
+©2026 Eli pruett.
+All rights reserved.
+This software and associated documentation may not be used, copied, modified, distributed, or sublicensed without express written permission from the author.